exercism/c/docs/CONTRIBUTING.md

 # Contributing to the C Track

 Thank you for interest in contributing to the Exercism C language track!
-All contributions are welcome, be it a new exercise, a change to the tooling or documentation, a raised issue or even just a commment on an existing issue or PR.
+All contributions are welcome, be it a new exercise, a change to the tooling or documentation, a raised issue or even just a comment on an existing issue or PR.
 This file provides information to help you get started.

 Firstly, have a read of the Exercism [docs repository](https://github.com/exercism/docs), specifically the information on [contributing to a language track](https://github.com/exercism/docs/blob/master/contributing-to-language-tracks/README.md), as these documents cover a lot of the basic information.